luna/luna-book/visual_representation.md

-# Ready, set, go!

-It's time to make our hands dirty with Luna!
-The first thing we're going to do is to create a simple data flow graph, which will create two numbers and then add them together!

 # Luna Explorer

 The Luna Explorer is a sophisticated fuzzy search engine integrated with an expression editor.
 It allows you to search for components, browse documentation and create new nodes in the data flow graph.
 The Explorer is context-aware, which means that it tries to predict your intention and adjust the results accordingly.